-Aftercare is a personalized strategy that is put in place once initial treatment is finished.
+Aftercare is a personalized strategy that is put in place once the initial treatment is finished.
 To assist you in navigating early solo rehabilitation, your aftercare plan is tailored to your unique requirements and concerns.
 Evidence-based techniques and a variety of therapies are used in a successful aftercare plan to help you maintain inspiration and impetus as you progress in sobriety.
 Alternative service delivery techniques and care settings may also contribute to increased engagement and retention in long-term care, especially among the vast number of people who do not want mainstream, clinic-based specialized care.
 Q2R has built robust aftercare programs to facilitate completer restoration.

-Holistic patient-centered plans are pillars of success at our institution and key to smart recovery.
+Holistic patient-centered plans are pillars of success at our institution and are key to smart recovery.
 We work with clients and a critical team to understand what the diagnosis of the patient is, the course of the treatment plan, and what aftercare will look like for the patient.
 Our contemporary patient-centered models are designed to effectively manage chronic disorders.
 Patient-centered plans extend into the existential aspects of our patients, particularly connected to the 8-parts of Wellness.
-For example, we strive to ensure that our patients have good and affordable housing, support systems, and support groups such as 12-Steps programs, and other alternative options pertinent to their care.
+For example, we strive to ensure that our patients have good and affordable housing, support systems, support groups such as 12-Steps programs, and other alternative options pertinent to their care.

 Sober Living Options

-Shelter is a basic need.
+Having shelter is a basic need.
 We ensure that our patients have sober living conditions through our network and partnerships.
 These include halfway houses, intensive outpatient treatment programs, a community support network, and a case manager to monitor the recovery process, among many others.
 The main benefits of sober living options are:

 - Reinforcement of better coping skills